 School spirit & history

-The administration for Keeley is Mrs. Sheri Taylor as principal and Mr. Patrick Beacham as assistant principal.
+The administration for Keeley during this time was Ms. Sheri Taylor as principal and Mr. Patrick Beacham as assistant principal.
 We are very lucky and happy to have them as part of our Keeley family.

 Mrs. Taylor's first year as principal was in 2017, although she has been at Keeley since 2015.
 Her role as an elementary instructor taught her never to underestimate the importance of a child's educational foundation as a catalyst to their success.